 - Screening Trials – Test the best way to find or locate cancer, especially in its early stages.

-- Diagnosis – Test new methods for diagnosing cancer.
+- Diagnosis Trials – Test new methods for diagnosing cancer.

 - Treatment Trials – Test new treatments (like a new cancer drug, new approaches to surgery or radiation therapy, new combinations of treatments, or new methods such as gene therapy).

-- Coping with Cancer Trials (also called quality of life or supportive care trials) – Explore ways to improve comfort and quality of life for cancer patients.
+- Coping with Cancer Trials (also called quality of life or supportive care trials) – Explore ways to improve comfort and quality of life for cancer patients by evaluating ways of helping with the side effects of treatments.

 What Are the Phases of Clinical Trials?